Franz Suchomel: Trial, conviction and later life

+The verdict of the trial found that when on duty for the processing of incoming transports, Suchomel participated in herding newly arrived victims, striking them with a whip.
+Suchomel was acquitted of charges of individual murders.

+Regarding his specific role as boss of the "Gold Jews":

 "The Gold and Court Jews were glad to be under the command of the mild and easygoing defendant Suchomel, rather than one of the other German SS men, who were prone to harshness and cruelty.
 Some prisoners therefore called him "The Good German".